lyrsg2459/finance-portfolio/microsoft-valuation/README.md

 # Microsoft Valuation

-This repository contains both a DCF model and a
-Monte Carlo valuation of Microsoft Corporation.
+This repository contains a DCF model of Microsoft Corporation.